-We used the AdA as equilibration measure and compared the unregulated network with the risk minimal solution, the maximum arc risk solution and several bi-objective functions.
-The time limit was set to 10 hours and the average gap was below 5% (excluding the maximum arc risk).
+We use the AdA as equilibration measure and compare the unregulated network with the risk minimal solution, the maximum arc risk solution and several bi-objective functions.
+The time limit is set to 10 hours and the average gap is below 5% (excluding the maximum arc risk).

-The computational results in Table 5 show that the unregulated network has a very high overall risk, a very bad distribution and some cities can have a very high risk.
+The computational results in Table 5 show that the unregulated network has a very high overall risk, a very poor distribution and some cities can have a very high risk.
 Using the classical approach, the total risk and the distribution can be improved by almost 50%.
 The maximum risk for a population is reduced from 9.075 to 4.146, which is more than 50%.
-Using the maximum arc risk formulation from the literature, the maximum risk for a population is similar to that of the Trad risk function.
+Using the maximum arc risk formulation from the literature, we find that the maximum risk for a population is similar to that of the Trad risk function.
 However, the total risk in the network is significantly higher and the distribution is worse.
 For the bi-objective function, one can see again that a small increase in total risk leads to a significantly better distribution.
-7% higher total risk improves the distribution by 20% and the maximum risk of a population center is reduced by over 40%.
+An increase of the total risk by 7% improves the distribution by 20% and the maximum risk of a population center is reduced by over 40%.
 However, further risk increases only lead to small improvements in the distribution.
 In fact, for the last case, even though the distribution improves, the maximum risk of a population increases to 2.744.